srikanth-nettem/CodeInterview/README.md

 **Please Note**: You may have to restart your IDE after installation.

 ## Clone the repository
-Use the following command to clone the repository to run locally.
+Use the following steps to clone the repository and execute the application locally.
 * Clone the repository using git clone https://github.com/srikanth-nettem/CodeInterview.git
 * Use Visual Studio IDE to open the solution file.
 * Restore the nuget packages.